Ludwig von Vincke: Supreme President of Westphalia

-In contrast to his liberal political ideas he showed a conspicuous antisemitism : he claimed the Jews should be integrated into the Christian society by baptism or leave the country.
-In this sense he supported the school project of Alexander Haindorf in Münster and became president of Haindorf's school association.
+In contrast to his liberal political ideas he showed a conspicuous antisemitism: he claimed the Jews should be integrated into the Christian society by baptism or leave the country.
+In this sense he supported the school project of Alexander Haindorf in Münster, and became president of Haindorf's school association.

-Vincke had criticized the bad conditions of the public school system, especially the disadvantage of elementary schools against the grammar schools (gymnasium) since his time in Minden.
+Vincke criticized the bad conditions of the public school system, especially the disadvantage of elementary schools against the grammar schools (gymnasium) since his time in Minden.
 When he had the provincial school system in his charge as Supreme President, he cared for improvement.
 His claims for foundation of trade schools were successful not until after his death.
-He was interested in care for handicapped people and supported an institution for deaf-mutes in Soest and for blinds of Pauline von Mallinckrodt in Paderborn.
+He was interested in care for handicapped people, and supported an institution for deaf-mutes in Soest and for blinds of Pauline von Mallinckrodt in Paderborn.

 Vincke was in duty with the longest period of office of all Supreme Presidents in Prussian history.
-He run his official duties "as a travelling man, not as a writing official", and by travelling through the region – sometimes costumed in the manner of the rural people - he got a considerable popularity.
+He run his official duties "as a travelling man, not as a writing official", and by travelling through the region — sometimes costumed in the manner of the rural people — he got a considerable popularity.

-On his last official journey to Minden in November 1844 he suffered a stroke, where he died from some days later in Münster on 2 Dezember 1844.
-He was enterred at a gravesite on the private cemetery Erbbegräbnis Haus Busch near to the family property Haus Busch in Hagen.
+On his last official journey to Minden in November 1844 he suffered a stroke, where he died from some days later in Münster on 2 December 1844.
+He was interred at a gravesite on the private cemetery Erbbegräbnis Haus Busch near to the family property Haus Busch in Hagen.

 Vincke's official residence in Münster was Münster Palace, where he had his private rooms in one wing of the building.
-His neighbours in the other wing were the commanders of the Army troops stationed in Münster, from 1804 to 1806 the General Blücher and since 1815 the commanders of the VII Army Corps.
+His neighbours in the other wing were the commanders of the Army troops stationed in Münster, from 1804 to 1806 the General Blücher, and since 1815 the commanders of the VII Army Corps.

 Ludwig von Vincke kept a diary continuously from 1789 until his death, an edition in eleven volumes was published from 2009 to 2022.